-- 6. Confirm your choice for ORACLE_CEP_HOME directory and enter next (or n). - 7.
+- Confirm your choice for Oracle Middleware Home directory and enter next (or n). - 7.
 In the Choose Install Type window, you can choose one of the following options: - a.
 To install all Oracle CEP components except the samples and use the Oracle JRockit JVM included with Oracle CEP: - Type 1 to choose a Typical install. - Proceed to step 9.

-The installer program checks to see if the ORACLE_CEP_HOME directory contains the version of JRockit required by this release of Oracle CEP:
+The installer program checks to see if the Oracle Middleware Home directory contains the version of JRockit required by this release of Oracle CEP:

-- If it finds the required JRockit installation, it does not install a new one. - If it does not find an appropriate JRockit installation, then the installer installs its own version in the ORACLE_CEP_HOME directory. - b.
-To install all Oracle CEP components including the samples and select a previously installed Sun or platform-specific JVM (or use the Oracle JRockit JVM included with Oracle CEP): - Type 2 to choose a Custom install. - In the Choose Components to Install window, enter the numbers in brackets to toggle the components you want to install, such as the samples.
+- If it finds the required JRockit installation, it does not install a new one. - If it does not find an appropriate JRockit installation, then the installer installs its own version in the Oracle Middleware Home directory. - b.
+To install all Oracle CEP components including the default ocep_domain domain (with default passwords) and the samples and select a previously installed Sun or platform-specific JVM (or use the Oracle JRockit JVM included with Oracle CEP): - Type 2 to choose a Custom install. - In the Choose Components to Install window, enter the numbers in brackets to toggle the components you want to install, such as the samples.
 To toggle a selection in the list, types its number.
 When a check mark appears next to the option, the option is selected.
 To unselect the option, enter its number again to remove the check mark - Enter next (or n) when you have chosen the components.

-Note: By default, the complete installation does not include the product samples.
+Note: By default, the complete installation does not include the default ocep_domain domain (with default passwords) and the product samples.
 If you want to install the samples (recommended), choose the Custom option.